-ATTENTION: The Civil Technology AAS program is currently under review by the Engineering & Technology department and significant revisions to the curriculum are expected for implementation in Fall 2019.
-Until then, the College will be tempora rily suspending new student enrollments.
-Interested students are encouraged to contact Dr. Kelley Engle, Engineering & Technology Department Chair, at kmengle@hacc.edu for more information.
-Thank you!
+ATTENTION: This program is currently under review by the department.
+While this is occurring, the college is not accepting new students into the program.
+For more information, please contact Dr. Kelley Engle, Department Chair, at kmengle@hacc.edu, for more information.

 The Civil Technology AAS program introduces students to the basics of CAD drafting and design in the following areas of civil engineering: highway, land development, drainage, erosion and sedimentation control, and surveying.
 In addition, students gain the skills necessary to write specifications and assist in preparing reports, permits, cost estimates, project documentation, and presentations.
 The complete program is only available at the Harrisburg Campus.
-CVTE courses are available during the afternoons and evenings.